john-org/2-react-Intro/readme.md

 - [The Main Concepts of React](https://reactjs.org/docs/hello-world.html)

 ## Create React App

+Spring 2021 NOTE: THESE STEPS - AND MORE - HAVE ALREADY BEEN DONE.

 Creating a React project requires a lot of tooling and setup.
 Fortunately Facebook has created a bootstrapping system called [Create React App](https://facebook.github.io/create-react-app/)